Skip to main content

 Do I pay penalties if I refinance?

-When you refinance your mortgage or pay it off ahead of schedule, you may have to pay a penalty called the “Interest Rate Differential” (IRD).
+When you refinance your mortgage or pay it off ahead of schedule, you may have to pay a mortgage prepayment penalty.
+A typical prepayment fee is the greater of 3 months' interest or the penalty called the "Interest Rate Differential" (IRD).
 Some lenders charge additional fees on top of the IRD.
 A Meridian Mortgage Specialist will be able to tell you if the cost of fees will outweigh the advantage of acting too soon.
-It’s just one of the ways we help you make more informed decisions.
+It's just one of the ways we help you make more informed decisions.

 Renew or refinance?
 What’s best for you?